 Helen Hayes Hospital offers an array of support groups that are open to the community.
 The groups serve a dual purpose: they provide valuable information as well as serving as a support mechanism for individuals coping with disabling disorders.
 Some sessions feature guest speakers, while others follow a more informal agenda.
 Time is always allowed for questions and answers and for participants to share information.
 For additional information on any group, contact the person indicated.

 Brain Injury Family/Survivor Support Group

-Professionals from the New York State Osteoporosis Prevention and Education Program (NYSOPEP) Statewide Osteoporosis Resource Center present information on the latest medications, nutritional guidelines, research and other important topics.
-Meetings are usually held on the fourth Tuesday of each month in the Noyes Conference Center from 10:00-11:00 am.
+Professionals from the New York State Osteoporosis Prevention and Education Program (NYSOPEP) Statewide Osteoporosis Resource Center present information about bone health, including the latest medications, nutritional guidelines, research and other important topics.
+Meetings are usually held on the fourth Thursday of each month in the Auditorium from 10:00-11:00am.
 For information call 845-786-4772 to learn more about programs and dates of meetings.

 Spinal Cord Injury/Amputee

 Third Wednesday of every month, 6:00pm – 8:00pm, 2nd floor Dining Room.
 Open to individuals living with SCI and amputation, their families and friends.
 Guest speakers and open discussions.
 Available via web cast.
 For information call Matthew Castelluccio at 845-786-4950.

 Parkinson’s Disease Support Group

 The Parkinson’s Disease Support Group Meets the third Friday of every month, 10:30 am in the Noyes Conference Center.
 Whether you’ve been living with PD or have just recently been diagnosed, come and share information and learn something new.